groovy-tutorial/groovy-tutorial/book/parts/06_Methods/30_VarArgs.md

 ---
 title:	Variable Arguments (Varargs)
-status:	in-progress
+status:	draft
 description:	Some methods are happy to take as many parameters as you can muster.
 ...

-There are times where we want to pass a variable number of parameters to the method but the parameter list for a method is fixed
+There are times where we want to pass a variable number of parameters to the method.
+However, the parameter list for a method is fixed.

 One approach is to use a list for a catch-all parameter, such as `items` does in the code below: